kevinslin/seed-xkcd/vault/xkcd.too-old-for-this-shit.md

   license: Creative Commons 2.5
 ---
 ![They say if a mathematician doesn't do their great work by age eleven, they never will.](https://imgs.xkcd.com/comics/too_old_for_this_shit.png)
+> "Too Old For This Shit", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Two Boys standing somewhere]]